opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publish-oaipmh-woh.md

 ## Description

-The PublishOaiPmhWorkflowOperation will bring your media to your OAI-PMH repositories.
+The `PublishOaiPmhWorkflowOperation` exposes your media's metadata in a OAI-PMH repository for harvesting by OAI-PMH aware applications.

 ## Parameter Table